Major Work Activity B – Performs fabrication

 divide stretch-out lengths into equal parts |

-stretch-out lengths are divided into equal parts, spaced according to the dimension of the fitting, and plan and elevation views are developed |
+stretch-out lengths are divided into equal parts, spaced according to dimension of fitting, and plan and elevation views are developed |

 transfer points from plan and elevation views to pattern |